ajadmondal/Js-Documentation/README.md

 # Js-Documentation
-This is a documentation page of Javascript language. visit the page here :) https://ajadmondal.github.io/Js-Documentation/
+This is the documentation of Javascript language made by me as a reference guide to study JS. visit the page here :) https://ajadmondal.github.io/Js-Documentation/